sinarajabpour1998/alpha-helper/README.md

 11. getSettingsKey(string key) : get settings specific key, returns a value, you must have a settings model with key-value structure

+12. isMobile(string) : check if string is a valid mobile number

 ..
 ```
 #### Helper Functions Usage